The Data Protection Act

 Please note that by deleting our cookies or disabling future cookies you may not be able to access certain areas or features of our site.

 Log files record visitors’ use of the site.
 We can collect information about site usage from the data contained in these logs which we obtain from third parties.
 Log files do not contain any personal information and they are not used to identify any individual person’s use of the site.

 When a visitor requests any web page from our Web Site, our web servers automatically obtain that visitor’s domain name and IP address.
 The domain name and IP address reveal nothing personal about you other than the IP address from which you have accessed our site.
 We use this information to examine our traffic in aggregate, to investigate abuse of the Web Site and its users, and/or to cooperate with law enforcement.
 We do not disseminate this information to third parties except in aggregate.

 Links to other sites

 We do not pass on any personal information you have given us to any third party without your permission or to meet our legal obligations as described in Clause 7.2 of our Terms and Conditions.

 Access to your information and contacting Mindapples

 We value and welcome your feedback via email.
 Normally any feedback we gather will be used in an anonymous way.
 If we intend to contact you about your responses to a particular survey we will say so when we ask you to take part in it.

-Thanks for reading, and if you think we're doing anything stupid or wrong with your personal information, please do drop us a line at email@example.com.
+Thanks for reading.
+We hope that all sounds fair and reasonable, but if you think we’re doing anything stupid or wrong with your personal information, please do drop us a line at email@example.com.